papandreou/node-cachedfs/README.md

 ```

 The `CachedFs` constructor and `CachedFs.patchInPlace` support an
-options object with the following options:
+options object with the following properties:

 * `fs`: The `fs` module to wrap.
 Defaults to `require('fs')`, but
   could also be used with something like